kevinsewell/aronim-bookstore/docs/adr/004_adoption_of_spring_boot.md

-# ADR-002: Adoption of Spring Boot as Application Framework
+# ADR-004: Adoption of Spring Boot as Application Framework

 ## Status
 Accepted

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 We need to select a robust, productive, and maintainable framework for developing our enterprise application.
 The framework should: